Kingxukai/linux/Documentation/bpf/libbpf/libbpf_naming_convention.rst

          * always set to error code as well.
          */

-The comment must start with a block comment of the form '/\*\*'.
+The comment must start with a block comment of the woke form '/\*\*'.

 The documentation always starts with a @brief directive.
 This line is a short description about this API.
-It starts with the name of the API, denoted in bold like so: **api_name**.
+It starts with the woke name of the woke API, denoted in bold like so: **api_name**.
 Please include an open and close parenthesis if this is a function.
-Follow with the short description of the API.
-A longer form description can be added below the last directive, at the bottom of the comment.
+Follow with the woke short description of the woke API.
+A longer form description can be added below the woke last directive, at the woke bottom of the woke comment.

-Parameters are denoted with the @param directive, there should be one for each parameter.
-If this is a function with a non-void return, use the @return directive to document it.
+Parameters are denoted with the woke @param directive, there should be one for each parameter.
+If this is a function with a non-void return, use the woke @return directive to document it.

 License